UFC Fight Night: Blachowicz vs. Santos: Predictions & Analysis

 A few statistical edges stand out.
 Fishgold throws significantly more leather — a 1.0 sig. strike per minute gap.
 Fishgold is far more active with takedowns, averaging 3.6 more per 15 minutes.
 Teymur has tighter striking defense, making opponents miss more often.

 The Pick: Chris Fishgold over Daniel Teymur.
-We're leaning Fishgold here at 70%, a solid but not overwhelming edge.
-The market and our model are aligned — the line looks fair.
+We're leaning Fishgold here at 74%, a solid but not overwhelming edge.
+Notably, the betting market has Fishgold at 68% implied while our model sees 74% — a 6-point disagreement that could signal value.

 Gillian Robertson vs Veronica Hardy

-Robertson is rated at 1352 — 261 points above Hardy's 1091.
+Robertson is rated at 1422 — 327 points above Hardy's 1094.
 Gaps this large usually mean one fighter has been consistently beating better opponents.
-Robertson rides a 3-fight win streak into this one.
+Robertson rides a 4-fight win streak into this one.

 A few statistical edges stand out.
 Robertson throws significantly more leather — a 0.4 sig. strike per minute gap.
 Robertson is far more active with takedowns, averaging 3.7 more per 15 minutes.
 Robertson has tighter striking defense, making opponents miss more often.